Chains of the Sea: Response

+"The Shrine of Sebastian" by Gordon Eklund

 When Julian's sister dies, she names him her successor as the new pope.
-But before he can begin his duties, he must first make the perilous journey to the Shrine of Sebastian, where his sister requested to be buried.
+Before he can begin his duties, he must first make the perilous journey to the Shrine of Sebastian, where his sister requested to be buried.
 Julian is unsure about this, as Sebastian was a blasphemer and is worshipped by the robots.
-None the less Julian takes up the challenge and begins the journey accompanied by only his sister’s body and a robot named Andrew.
+Nonetheless Julian takes up the challenge and begins the journey accompanied by only his sister's body and a robot named Andrew.

-The story provides and interesting look at gender roles and religion.

-Renewed Popularity
+Recent interest

-The titular story in the collection, Chains of the Sea by Gardner Dozois, experienced an explosion of renewed interest among the UFO Disclosure Community in 2020 when ex-DoD official and UFO whistleblower Lue Elizando cited the book as the best work of fiction about the UFO phenomena in a reddit AMA.
+The title story experienced an explosion of renewed interest among the UFO disclosure community in 2020 when ex-DoD official and UFO whistleblower Luis Elizondo cited the book as the best work of fiction about the UFO phenomena in a reddit AMA.

-The novella was subsequently optioned for a film adaptation and reprinted for the first time by Animus Press.
+The novella was optioned for a film adaptation and reprinted for the first time by Animus Press.